Lubin & Meyer PC

-Doctor Culpable Despite Parents’
+Psychiatrist Culpable Despite Parents’ Murder Conviction

 2010 Medical Malpractice Trial Report

-$2.5 Million Settlement for Overdose Death of Toddler by
+$2.5 Million Settlement for Overdose Death of Toddler by Psychiatric Drugs

 The decedent was a 4 year old little girl that suffered a premature and preventable death from being overmedicated with a powerful psychotropic drug cocktail, including: Clonidine (a sedative), Depakote (a mood stabilizer), and Seroquel (an anti-psychotic).
 Clonidine and Depakote are not approved by the FDA for the use in children.
 An autopsy performed by the Medical Examiner concluded that the little girl’s death was caused by an intoxication of her medications.